-Figure 12: Fixed four terminals per base-station using four frequency channels
+Figure 12: Fixed four terminals per base station using four frequency channels

 The above results all demonstrate very robust performance in view of the high densities and lack of any planning.
 The percent of nodes that remain blocked by interference even at their most robust modulation (which is assumed to S/I less than 4 dB) is typically in the order of 1%.